-Thanks to New York City holidays, some say fall, others argue winter
+Thanks to the splendor of New York City holidays, some say fall while others argue winter.

-Book one of our guest rooms with a fall foliage view over Manhattan's leafy oasis.
+Book one of our Central Park suites overlooking Manhattan's leafy oasis.
 Then take a walk in Central Park to kick around a few colorful autumn leaves, or row a boat under the drooping willow trees surrounding The Lake.
-Stroll along The Mall from 66th to 72nd streets, where one of North America’s largest remaining stand of American elms is handsome in autumn.
-The quadruple row of beauties forms a cathedral-like canopy that makes these giants stand out among the 26,000 trees that can be found in the 843-acre park.
+Stroll along The Mall from 66th to 72nd streets, where one of North America’s largest remaining stand of American elms shows off in autumn.
+The quadruple row of beauties form a cathedral-like canopy that makes these giants stand out among the 26,000 trees that can be found in the 843-acre park.

 In 1970, the first New York City Marathon was held entirely within Central Park.
 Only 55 of the 127 all-male entrants actually finished the course that year because of the hilly terrain.
 Within a few years, the course grew to cover five bridges through all five boroughs, culminating in a Central Park finish where world records have been shattered.

 Each year, more than 50,000 runners will participate in the world's largest marathon to accomplish personal triumph by crossing the finish line in Central Park at Tavern on the Green at West 67th Street.
-Supporting their efforts, millions of enthusiastic New York City residents and visitors come together to cheer them on.
+Supporting their efforts, millions of enthusiastic residents and those visitng New York City come together to cheer them on.
 For the best view of the race, book one of our City View rooms or suites.

 Winter in New York City